-Board Diversity Matrix (As of April 14, 2022)
+Board Diversity Matrix (As of April 14, 2023)

 Total Number of Directors 6

 Female Male Non-Binary Gender Undisclosed

 Part I: Gender Identity

 Directors 3 3 - -

 Part II: Demographic Background

 African American or Black 1 - - -

 Alaskan Native or Native American - - - -

 Asian - 1 - -

 Hispanic or Latinx - - - -

 Native Hawaiian or Pacific Islander - - - -

 White 2 2 - -

 Two or More Races or Ethnicities - - - -

 LGBTQ+ -

 Did Not Disclose Demographic Background -

-Stockholders may recommend individuals to the Nominating and Governance Committee for consideration as potential director candidates by submitting their names to the Nominating and Governance Committee, c/o Corporate Secretary, 1414 Harbour Way South, Suite 1201, Richmond, California 94804.
+Stockholders may recommend individuals to the Nominating and Governance Committee for consideration as potential director candidates by submitting their names to the Nominating and Governance Committee, c/o Corporate Secretary, 101 Glacier Point, Suite A, San Rafael, California 94901.
 The Nominating and Governance Committee will evaluate stockholder-recommended candidates by following substantially the same process, and applying the same criteria, as it follows for candidates submitted by others.
 If our Board of Directors determines to nominate a stockholder-recommended candidate and recommends his or her election, then his or her name will be included in the proxy card for the next annual meeting of stockholders.

 Stockholders also have the right under our By-laws to directly nominate director candidates, without any action or recommendation on the part of the Nominating and Governance Committee or our Board of Directors, by following the procedures set forth in the second paragraph under the section entitled "Stockholder Proposals" above.
+In addition to satisfying the requirements of our By-laws, stockholders who intend to nominate directors other than the directors we have nominated, must also comply with the additional requirements of Rule 14a-19 under the Exchange Act.